 Serve and file your forms

 You must serve your partner with a copy of your documents at least 6 days before the date of your case conference.
-You serve them by regular service or special service.
 Serve your documents below explains how to do this.

 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven't followed the rules.